 Recently we received a grant from the III-V hub in Cardiff to work with Prof. Anthony Bennett on etching suspended GaN waveguide structures, as shown in the image above.
 A recent publication on this can be found here in AIP Advances from 2020.

-We are about to start a new project called "Plasmon-enhanced light emission from hybrid nanowires: towards electrically driven nanowire lasers".
-This will commence in October 2021 and is a joint project with Dr. Shengfu Yang at the University of Leicester.
+We started a new project called "Plasmon-enhanced light emission from hybrid nanowires: towards electrically driven nanowire lasers" in October 2021 and this is a joint project with Dr. Shengfu Yang at the University of Leicester.